meipp/woorpje/readme.md

 Assertions containing boolean connectives (`or`, `and`, `not`) are not supported.
 However, multiple assertions can be stated in a single input file.

+## Known Issues

+- The alphabets of terminals and variables must be disjunct.
+In particular, variables can't be named after terminals occurring in the constraints.